Iraqi PM chairs security meeting after drone attack on residence

 DAMAGE TO RESIDENCE

-Images published by INA showed damage to some parts of the prime minister's residence and a damaged SUV vehicle parked in the garage.
+Video footage released by the prime minister's office showed damage to some parts of the prime minister's residence and a damaged SUV vehicle parked in the garage.

+Footage also showed unexploded ordnance on the rooftop of the prime minister's residence after the drone attack.

 Remains of a small explosive-laden drone were retrieved by security forces to be investigated, a security official with knowledge of the attack told Reuters.